elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 end
 ```

-The `@typedoc` directive, similarly to the `@doc` and `@moduledoc` directives, is used to document custom types.

-Custom types defined through `@type` are exported and available outside the module they're defined in:
+Custom types defined through `@type` are exported and are available outside the module they're defined in:

 ```elixir
 defmodule QuietCalculator do